Sune Toft: Early education

-Sune Toft was educated through the Danish education system, earning his bachelors degree in Physics in 1998 at the University of Copenhagen, and his masters degree in 2000, and his PhD with a thesis titled High Redshift Clusters of Galaxies in 2003, both from the Niels Bohr Institute, under the supervision of Jens Hjorth.
+Sune Toft was educated through the Danish education system, earning his bachelor's degree in physics in 1998 at the University of Copenhagen, and his master's degree in 2000, and his PhD with a thesis titled High Redshift Clusters of Galaxies in 2003, both from the Niels Bohr Institute, under the supervision of Jens Hjorth.

 Scientific career

 Toft is currently the Director of the Cosmic Dawn Center.
 He was previously at Yale University as a postdoctoral research associate with Pieter van Dokkum from 2004 to 2006, and an independent ESO fellow at the European Southern Observatory headquarters in Garching, Germany from 2007 to 2009.